nxus/concurrency-boilerplate/README.md

 This worker runs based on a signal sent by the timer process at a set interval.
 The worker sends a 'completed' signal when done.

+The timer tracks the current number of running workers.

 ```
 > scheduled=true heroku local
 ```